Tom Vaughan-Lawlor: Career

-In 2013 he appeared in the role of Byrne in fifth episode of the BBC2 crime drama Peaky Blinders.
+In 2013, he appeared in the role of Byrne in fifth episode of the BBC2 crime drama Peaky Blinders.
 In October 2013, he began filming in Dublin on a three-part political drama Charlie which is based on the life of the late Taoiseach Charles Haughey.
 He played political spin doctor P. J. Mara in the drama.

 Vaughan-Lawlor played McCabe in Jim Sheridan's movie The Secret Scripture with Rooney Mara and Jack Reynor which filmed in early 2015, and appeared in the 2016 film The Infiltrator with Bryan Cranston and Diane Kruger, directed by Brad Furman.

 He appeared in the three-part drama Trial of the Century, where he played Patrick Pearse.
 In July 2016 Vaughan-Lawlor played Michaelis in the BBC's 3-part television adaptation of Joseph Conrad's 1907 novel The Secret Agent.

+In 2023, Vaughan-Lawlor appeared in the National Theatre revival of Brian Friel's memory play Dancing at Lughnasa, playing Michael, the narrator around whose memories the plot rotates.
+In August 2024, it was announced that Vaughan-Lawlor had been cast as Plummer in the upcoming series A Knight of the Seven Kingdoms.

 Personal life

-Vaughan-Lawlor currently lives in Whitstable with his wife Claire Cox, who is an actress, and their son.

-His father played the part of a priest in Love/Hate and his son Freddie, appeared as Nidge and Trish's second child John in the crime drama.
+Vaughan-Lawlor currently lives in Whitstable, Kent with his wife Claire Cox, who is an actress, and their son, who appeared as Nidge and Trish's second child John in the crime drama.